jambolo/game-player/README.md

-# hidden-game-player
+# game-player

-This crate provides the base components for implementing a player in a two-person hidden information games, including game tree search algorithms and supporting infrastructure.
+This crate provides the base components for implementing a player in a two-person game.

+**WORK IN PROGRESS**

 ## Overview

-The hidden-game-player crate implements the basic components of a generic player for a two-person hidden information game.
-It provides a complete game tree search implementation using min-max strategy with alpha-beta pruning and transposition tables for optimal performance.
+The game-player crate implements the basic components of a generic player in a two-person game.
+It provides:
+1. A min-max game tree search algorithm using alpha-beta pruning and transposition tables for optimal performance.
+2. A basic Monte Carlo Tree Search algorithm.

 ## Components